 SMPDB is also supported by The Metabolomics Innovation Centre, a Genome Canada-funded core facility serving the scientific community and industry with world-class expertise and cutting-edge technologies in metabolomics.

-SMPDB's Search menu offers users a choice of searching the database by chemical structure (ChemQuery), text (TextQuery) or sequence (SeqSearch).
-The ChemQuery option allows users to draw (using MarvinSketch applet) or write (using a SMILES string) a chemical compound and to search SMPDB for drugs and metabolites similar or identical to the query compound.
+SMPDB's Search menu offers users a choice of searching the database by chemical structure (ChemQuery), text (TextQuery) or sequence (Sequence Search).
+The ChemQuery Structure Search option allows users to draw (using MarvinSketch applet) or write (using a SMILES string) a chemical compound and to search SMPDB for drugs and metabolites similar or identical to the query compound.
 The TextQuery button supports a more sophisticated text search (partial word matches, case sensitive, misspellings, etc.) of the text portion of SMPDB.
-The SeqSearch button allows users to conduct BLASTP (protein) sequence searches of the protein sequences contained in SMPDB.
+The Sequence Search button allows users to conduct BLASTP (protein_complex) sequence searches of the protein_complex sequences contained in SMPDB.
 Both single and multiple sequence (i.e. whole proteome) BLAST queries are supported.
-Users may download selected text components and sequence data from SMPDB by clicking on the File Downloads button.
-Users can also download pathway images and powerpoints by clicking on the Pathway Downloads button.
+Users may download pathways in image and textual data exchange formats, as well as chemical compound and protein_complex information (including structures and sequencse) on the downloads page.

 SMPDB is offered to the public as a freely available resource.
 Use and re-distribution of the data, in whole or in part, for commercial purposes requires explicit permission of the authors and explicit acknowledgment of the source material (SMPDB) and the original publication (see below).
 We ask that users who download significant portions of the database cite the SMPDB paper in any resulting publications.